open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 Each call to [CreateBlob](#createblob) methods create a single file(blob) at the configured [directory path](#path).
-Each file that is created has unique name in the format `datetimestamp(ISO 8601)-GUID`.
+Each file that is created has unique name in the format `datetimestamp(ISO 8601)-GUID` with current datetime.
 The file extension depends on the operation.
 When creating a blob, the file is stored with the `.blob` extension.
 If a lease is acquired on an existing file or on the file being created, the file extension is changed to `.lock`, along with the lease expiration time